-Cincopa helps support teams answer in text when that is enough, show the fix when users need to see it, and autonomously resolve more repetitive tickets across docs, help centers, portals, and other support channels.
+Answer support questions in text when that is enough, and show users the fix when they need to see it.

-Start with one support surface or one product line, prove value fast, and expand without replacing your entire support stack.
+Start with one support surface or one product line, prove value fast, and expand over time without replacing your entire support system.

 Support moments are different, but the operational problem is the same: the answer exists somewhere, yet it is still too hard to retrieve and act on in the moment.